1941

 2001

-Also in 2001, a FAA Air Traffic Control Tower was built and began serving pilots with ground-based controllers by directing aircraft on the ground and through controlled airspace.
-It provides advisory services to aircraft in non-controlled airspace.
-This enhances safety by preventing collisions, organizing and expediting the flow of air traffic, and providing information and other support to pilots.
+In 2001, an FAA Air Traffic Control Tower was built and began serving pilots with ground-based controllers directing aircraft on the ground and through controlled airspace.
+Runway 12L/30R, equipped with an Instrument Landing System, was also added to provide additional capabilities to the airport, including precision lateral and vertical guidance to aircraft approaching and landing.
+Both measures enhanced safety and provided vital information and other support to pilots.

 2004

-Runway guard lights were installed as part of an FAA project.
+Runway Guard Lights were installed as part of an FAA project.
 North Las Vegas Airport was the first general aviation airport in the country to receive elevated guard lights as a means of enhancing safety.

 2005